How to Hike Seward Mountain and Range in the Adirondack Mountains, New York

 Continuing to Emmons Peak

-Again, there are some steep rock scrambles, but you should be fine.
+Again, there are some steep rock scrambles getting to Emmons, but you should be fine.
 Donaldson has the best view, in my opinion.
 There is no summit sign, but there is a nice little rock lookout.
 From here, you will continue straight to Emmons.
 Beware, there is A LOT of mud on this part of the trail.
 I know almost all the Adirondack High Peaks have A LOT of mud, but this trail is ESPECIALLY muddy.
 There is one specific bog that is caked in mud, and literally has no way around it.

 It is about a mile hike to Emmons.
 It is a relatively flat mile.
 The little elevation you lose, you will gain right back up when nearing the summit.
 There will be a summit plaque, and a little bit of a view on Emmons.
 Again, there are some tricky rock scrambles, but nothing too bad.